wang-engineer/wang-engineer.github.io/blogger/posts/2025-06-10-service-yaml.md

 ## ✅ Service Command

-Once you’ve written and saved your `service.yaml` file, you can apply it to your Kubernetes cluster with the followingJr following command:
+Once you’ve written and saved your `service.yaml` file, you can apply it to your Kubernetes cluster with the following command:

 ```bash
 kubectl apply -f service.yaml